Lost, Stray or Unwanted Animals

 Home » Lost, Stray or Unwanted Animals

-The Humane Society strongly urges pet owners to continue to care for their pets, but in emergencies we may be able to assist.
-If you need to make use of the shelter facilities, please call us to see what can be done.
-You may be put on a waiting list for an empty kennel.
+The Humane Society of Greene County strongly encourages pet owners to continue caring for their animals.
+In true emergencies, we may be able to assist, but space is extremely limited.
+If you believe you need to surrender a pet, please call us first to discuss options and check availability.
+You may be placed on a waiting list until a kennel opens.

 Puppy with bowl